 6 minute ride

 A stone’s throw, or a bike ride, away is this stunning riverside location popular for snapping great shots of the Story Bridge and Brisbane River.
+If it’s the views you’re chasing, aim for dusk to fulfill all of your sunset dreams.
 To get there head along Adelaide Street onto Boundary Street, and follow that to Ivory Lane.
-This will lead you to a bike path under the Story Bridge which will bring you back out onto Bowen Terrace.
+This will lead you to a bike path under the Story Bridge that will bring you back out onto Bowen Terrace.
 Wilson’s Outlook is straight ahead.

 Brisbane City Botanic Gardens